msd-code-academy/react-workshop/09-typescript-in-react/README.md

 ### Usage in React

-To create a new React application with TypeScript it is as easy as executing:
+To create a new React application with TypeScript run:

 ```BASH
 # Prerequisite: node version ^8.10.0 || ^10.13.0 || >=11.10.1